-- Dhalgarwad Market for Sarees, cholis etc.
+- Dhalgarwad Market for Sarees, cholis, etc.

-Festivals to Enjoy in Ahmedabad:
+Festivals to Enjoy in Ahmedabad

-People of Ahmedabad and Gujarat are fond of festivals and they celebrate it with so much zeal.
-As being Gujarati, I enjoy Makarsankranti (Kite flying) and Navratri festivals so much.
-If you are planning to visit Ahmedabad or Gujarat; I highly recommend experiencing the International Kite Flying Festival(Uttarayan) in Ahmedabad that held every year in January.
+People of Ahmedabad and Gujarat are fond of festivals and they celebrate them with so much zeal.
+As Gujarati, I enjoy Makarsankranti (Kite flying) and Navratri festivals so much.
+If you are planning to visit Ahmedabad or Gujarat; I highly recommend experiencing the International Kite Flying Festival(Uttarayan) in Ahmedabad held every year in January.
 It is the festival to experience a kaleidoscope of colors during the celebrations.

-Best time to Visit Ahmedabad:
+Best time to Visit Ahmedabad

-How to Reach Ahmedabad:
+How to Reach Ahmedabad

-Getting around Ahmedabad:
+Getting around Ahmedabad

 The city has well organized City Bus services and one can avail services of autos, taxis too.
-If you want to travel by taxi; ZOOM car, UBER, and OLA taxi are good options to travel in the city and surrounding areas.
+If you want to travel by taxi; ZOOM car, UBER, and OLA taxis are good options to travel in the city and surrounding areas.

-Where to Stay in Ahmedabad:
+Where to Stay for 2 Days in Ahmedabad

 Ahmedabad is one of the major cities of India and Ahmedabad offers so many amazing combinations of options to stay.
 If you want to experience the luxury of living in Haveli(Mansion) which is more than hundreds of years old OR any modern luxurious hotel with quieter surroundings, Ahmedabad will satisfy every traveler’s desire.
 If you are a solo traveler, there are many budget hotels and Hostels in the city.